IBION-TEC

 • Traceability Management Engineer

-• Head of the Testing Laboratory
+• Head of the Analytical Laboratory

 • R&D Project Manager